milend/hmap/README.md

 `hmap` is a command line tool to work with Clang header maps produced by Xcode.
 It is written in Swift.

+NOTE: I've also created [chmap](https://github.com/milend/chmap), a cross-platform tool which provides similar functionality as `hmap`.

 # How to Get

 - [Homebrew](https://brew.sh): `brew install milend/taps/hmap`